 American companies are also taking part in the effort.
 Brine Chemistry Solutions, for example, created The Shale Water Research Center, aimed at making hydraulic fracturing more efficient, while “maintaining a zero or net positive environmental footprint”, according to their website.

-Changes are taking place across the industry and our nation to create a brighter energy future for America.
+Drilling and completion trends being observed across the industry and our nation are helping to create a brighter energy future for America.

 By Heather Siegel – Denver, CO

 © DTC Energy Group, Inc. 2013